datacenter/ucs-browser/README.md

 ---

+### Cloning a specific Version
+Always checkout a specific version of this repo and **AVOID** using master.
+`git clone https://github.com/datacenter/ucs-browser.git && cd ucs-browser && git checkout 2.7`

 ### Running the Script
 Before generating the report select option `1)` from the root menu and connect to one or more target UCS Domains.
 Select option `2)` from the connection menu to cache the domain credentials and speed up future executions.<br />